pzuehlke/Turing-machine-tape-generator/README.md

 ## Writing the output to a text file

-Because the LaTeX code spans several lines, it is automatically written to a file named `tikz_code.txt` in the same directory.
+Because the LaTeX code spans several lines, in addition to being returned as output, it is automatically written to a file named `tikz_code.txt` in the same directory.
 To write into another file, search the script for the line:
 ```
 with open("tikz_code.txt", "w") as file_object:
 ```
 and replace `tikz_code.txt` with the desired file's path.
-If the file does not yet exist, it will be created when the script is run. (__Caution__: if the file already exists, its contents will be replaced by the generated LaTeX code everytime the script is run!)
+If the file does not yet exist, it will be created when the script is run. (__Caution__: _if the file already exists, its contents will be replaced by the generated LaTeX code everytime the script is run!_)

 ## Dependencies

-A LaTeX distribution with the TikZ package installed is necessary to compile the generated TikZ code into a graphical representation.
+A LaTeX distribution with the TikZ package installed is necessary to compile the generated code into a graphical representation.